 Interim accident insurance

-- Interim accident insurance extends compulsory insurance cover against non-occupational accidents for up to six months.
+- Interim accident insurance extends compulsory cover against non-occupational accidents by up to six months.

-- Interim accident insurance must be taken out and paid for before your compulsory non-occupational accident insurance expires.
+- Interim accident insurance must be arranged and paid for before the person’s compulsory non-occupational accident insurance ends.

 Close the insurance gap

-If you take out interim accident insurance with your previous insurer before your one-month additional coverage period expires, you can extend your insurance cover for non-occupational accidents by up to six months.
+Interim accident insurance enables you to extend the compulsory non-occupational accident insurance period.
+Anyone who arranges interim accident insurance with their previous insurer before the one-month additional coverage period expires can extend their cover for non-occupational accidents by up to six further months.
 Insurance benefits are provided in accordance with the provisions of the AIA.
-For accidents occurring after retirement (withdrawal from the labour market), there is no entitlement to daily benefits.
+For accidents occurring after retirement (withdrawal from the labour market), there is no entitlement to daily allowances.

 How much does it cost?

-Interim accident insurance must be taken out and paid for before your compulsory non-occupational accident insurance expires.
-Before you extend your cover against non-occupational accidents, please take note of the following:
+Interim accident insurance must be arranged and paid for before your compulsory non-occupational accident insurance expires.
+Before extending your cover against non-occupational accidents, you should take note of the following.

-- Interim accident insurance cannot be cancelled and premium refunds are not possible.
-Therefore, interim accident insurance should only be taken out for the period that is known to be required (minimum duration: 1 month).
-An existing interim accident insurance agreement can be extended up to a maximum of six months if necessary.
+- Interim accident insurance cannot be cancelled.
+It is also not possible to refund the premium cost.
+Therefore, please only arrange interim accident insurance for the period for which it is definitely required (minimum period: one month).
+If needed, your existing interim accident insurance can be extended for a maximum of six months.

-- Insurance cover is only valid if the details you have given are correct.
+- Insurance cover is only valid provided the declarations that you make are correct.